 Executive Summary

 OSU-Cascades proposes the creation of a new four-year degree program in software engineering.
-The program meets a significant market demand, enhances the portfolio of programs in the College of Engineering, demonstrates innovative curriculum design, and reflects the mission and values of Oregon State University.
+The program meets a significant market demand, enhances the portfolio of programs within the College of Engineering, demonstrates innovative curriculum design, and reflects the mission and values of Oregon State University.

 The software engineering degree differentiates itself from computer science through its emphasis on educating students about the process, technologies, tools, methodologies, design, architecture and theory of building long-lasting, scalable software systems.
-It achieves its learning outcomes through an innovative, team-based, project-driven curriculum delivering a cohesive four-year learning experience instead of a collection of isolated, topical courses.
-The experience looks like this:
+The proposed software engineering program achieves its learning outcomes through an innovative, team-based, project-driven curriculum delivering a cohesive four-year learning experience in lieu of a collection of isolated, topical courses.
+Briefly, the learning experience is summarized as follows:

-Year one, introduction: students collaborate on an end-to-end software system solving a real world problem, in teams, with a real client.
+Year one, introduction: students collaborate in teams on an end-to-end software system that solves a real-world problem with a real client.

-Year two, data: students iterate on the team project, focusing on data acquisition, management, analysis, statistics, and data science.
+Year two, data: students iterate on the team project, focusing on data acquisition, management, visualization, analysis, statistics, and data science.

 Year three, operations: students iterate again, focusing on scalability, automation, and security.
-They make the transition into computer science fundamentals, and begin to take CS courses.
+They make the transition into computer science fundamentals; they begin taking topical CS courses.

-Year four, entrepreneurship: students iterate again, focusing on the business of software, entrepreneurship and innovation, and complete more CS electives for depth and preparation for graduate school
+Year four, entrepreneurship: students iterate again, focusing on the business of software, entrepreneurship and innovation, as well as complete more CS electives for added depth of content knowledge.

 The program also incorporates a multi-year apprenticeship model, service learning component, and colloquium series.